NCAR/VAPOR/docs/sphinx/usage/controllingTheRenderers.rst

 .vms XML layout
 """""""""""""""

 A .vms file must have a top-level node called “scene”.
 Everything else is a child of this node.

+Instances
+"""""""""

-Instances Every model displayed in the scene is called an “instance”.
+Every model displayed in the scene is called an “instance”.
 The associate tag is called “instance_<name>”.
 Any time you add an “instance_<name>” tag with a new <name>, you create a new instance.
 When creating a new instance, you need to specify the file from which to load the 3D model data for that instance.
-This is done with the attribute “file” within the instance tag.
+This is done with the attribute ``file`` within the instance tag.
 You can optionally transform the instance by adding child Transformation nodes.
 While instances can be created outside of a timestep, they will only be displayed if they are referenced inside a timestep.

 Time
 """"